jpmmcneill/dbt-graph-theory/README.md

 ### Setting up postgres server

-Integration tests run on a local postgres server.
+Postgres integration tests run on a local postgres server.
 The below assumes postgres has been installed via homebrew.

 A postgres server can be spun up with the following: